sriraam-kannan/movie_ticket/Readme.md

 1. styling of pages for making the app elegant
 2. Login and sign-up for better login experience
 3. Improvements in respect to the deployments
+4. Admin panel to manage list of theatres, show times and user logins